” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 .

-is not prime because it also has
+is not a prime number because it has

 3.1Prime Factorization